thejjw/cache-killer-chrome-extension/README.md

 3. Click "Pack Extension" to create a `.crx` file
 4. Install the `.crx` file by dragging it to the extensions page

+**Alternatively, install from the [Chrome Web Store](https://chromewebstore.google.com/detail/jhpfoicanffigcjoogcgihhjikmcpopf)**
+_(Note: The Chrome Web Store version may not always have the latest updates.)_

 ## Usage

 1. **Click the extension icon** in the toolbar to toggle on/off